qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

   the entry point, and optionally additional information about other function declarations
 - [module flags](#module-flags-metadata) that contain information that a compiler or backend may need to process the bitcode.
 These include module flags that indicate which features of the adaptive profile are used.
-A back end can list which module flags they support in the following [document](./Adaptive_Hardware/providers.md#back-end-support-for-adaptive-profile).
+A back end can list which module flags they support in the following [document](./Adaptive_Hardware/providers.md#backend-support-for-adaptive-profile).

-The human readable LLVM IR for the bitcode can be obtained using standard [LLVM tools](https://llvm.org/docs/CommandGuide/llvm-dis.html).
-For the purpose of clarity, this specification contains examples of the human readable IR emitted by [LLVM 13](https://releases.llvm.org/13.0.1/docs/LangRef.html).
-While the bitcode representation is portable and usually backward compatible, there may be visual differences in the human readable format depending on the LLVM version.
+The human-readable LLVM IR for the bitcode can be obtained using standard [LLVM tools](https://llvm.org/docs/CommandGuide/llvm-dis.html).
+For clarity, this specification contains examples of the human-readable IR emitted by [LLVM 13](https://releases.llvm.org/13.0.1/docs/LangRef.html).
+While the bitcode representation is portable and usually backward compatible, there may be visual differences in the human-readable format depending on the LLVM version.
 These differences are irrelevant when using standard tools to load, manipulate, and/or execute bitcode.